PEMapModder/PocketMine-Plugins/README.md

 # Small-Plugins
 Here is a collection of Gamecrafter's plugins.
-Some of them were made for fun, while some have actually been submitted and approved on the PocketMine site.
-All the plugins in this repository is licensed under the MIT license.
-You may not copy the plugins and distribute them as your own, only use it for private use.
+Some have not yet been submitted onto the PocketMine site, while some already have.
+All the plugins are licensed under MIT.

 ### Plugins
 * Commander